FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 The pseudocode happens to be valid Python code.

+Some variable names are shortened in order to fit expressions in one line.
+Namely, variables holding sum quantities end in `_s` instead of `_sum`, and variables holding effective quantities start in `effect_` instead of `effective_`.

 The pseudocode expects the following variables to hold the following values:

-- `goal_duration_sum`: The Goal Duration Sum value of the given Search Goal.
+- `goal_duration_s`: The Goal Duration Sum value of the given Search Goal.

 - `goal_exceed_ratio`: The Goal Exceed Ratio value of the given Search Goal.

-- `full_length_low_loss_sum`: Sum of Trial Effective Durations across Trials with Trial Duration at least equal to the Goal Final Trial Dduration and with Trial Loss Ratio not higher than the Goal Loss Ratio (across Full-Length Low-Loss Trials).
+- `full_length_low_loss_s`: Sum of Trial Effective Durations across Trials with Trial Duration at least equal to the Goal Final Trial Duration and with Trial Loss Ratio not higher than the Goal Loss Ratio (across Full-Length Low-Loss Trials).

-- `full_length_high_loss_sum`: Sum of Trial Effective Durations across Trials with Trial Duration at least equal to the Goal Final Trial Duration and with Trial Loss Ratio higher than the Goal Loss Ratio (across Full-Length High-Loss Trials).
+- `full_length_high_loss_s`: Sum of Trial Effective Durations across Trials with Trial Duration at least equal to the Goal Final Trial Duration and with Trial Loss Ratio higher than the Goal Loss Ratio (across Full-Length High-Loss Trials).